 The CSC-23 reference point, which exists between location management server and MC gateway server, is used to handle location management related signalling.

-The CSC-23 reference point uses SIP-2 and SIP-3 reference points for transport and routing of subscription/notification related signalling.Editor's note: Whether SIP-2 and SIP-3 reference points are used for non-subscription/notification signalling messages is FFS.
+The CSC-23 reference point uses SIP-2 and SIP-3 reference points for transport and routing of subscription/notification related signalling.

+The CSC-23 reference point uses the HTTP-1, HTTP-2 and HTTP-3 reference points for transport and routing of non-subscription/notification related signalling.